 Whenever applicable, freeze your food ahead of time.
 If you do meal prep at home, prior to your camping trip, prep and then freeze any ingredients you can.
 If you precook certain meals at home (taco soup is one of my favorites), you can freeze that too.
-Other meals that freeze well are taco meat, chili, sloppy joes mix, etc.
+Other meals that freeze well are taco meat for walking tacos, chili, sloppy joes mix, etc.

 Note: If marinating meat for any camping/grilling recipes, start at home by adding marinate and meat to a freeze storage bag and freeze.
 It will continue to marinate as it thaws slowly in the cooler.

 You can also freeze individual and small portions of yogurt, fruit, and vegetables.
 When I prepare vegetables at home for camping recipes, I will often portion them out by recipe and store them in a food storage bag.
 Stasher reusable silicone bags are great for this and it’s what I use.
 But any freezer bags will do.

 Start with frozen ice packs/water bottles at the bottom of the cooler.
 Then, I add a piece of cardboard on top of that and then start adding food.
 Store raw meat and dairy products towards the bottom, on top of the ice packs and cardboard, so they don’t touch vegetables or fruit.
 They’ll stay colder longer this way because they are kept separate from the cooler’s cold air.
 Next, add frozen food, precooked meals, and foil packet dinners, followed by fruits, vegetables, etc. Top with ice and fill in any gaps.
 Lastly place any fragile items (eggs), lettuce, soft cheese. etc. on top of ice.

 Have a second cooler for drinks and snacks